 What does fascia mean in its most basic understanding?
-The dictionary defines it as a “thin sheath of fibrous tissue enclosing a muscle or other organ;” but, that doesn’t express the full dynamic of what it is and why it’s so important to maintaining a healthy body.
+The dictionary defines it as a “thin sheath of fibrous tissue enclosing a muscle or other organ;” but, that definition doesn’t encompass the full dynamic and current understanding of what it is and why it’s so important to maintaining a healthy body.

-Many people understand fascia as a thin layer of tissue that runs underneath the skin, but that’s just scratching the surface.
-This tissue is everywhere in your body.
-Fascia branches out from the skin, cradling all of your organs, bones, muscles, nerves, veins and arteries.
+We used to believe that fascia was a thin layer of tissue running just beneath the skin, and weakness in the fascia netting was credited for cellulite dimples.
+But, this amazing tissue is everywhere in your body, branching out from the skin, cradling all of your organs, bones, muscles, nerves, veins and arteries.

 We’re not talking about individual strings or webs.
 Imagine one piece of strong thread twisting through your body and covering everything from your brain and heart to the tiniest bones.
 It forms a glorious collagen network holding the body together and defining its shape.
 In fact, every cell in your body is connected by this amazing web of tissue.

-On a deeper level, it is the connection between more remote cells and your nervous system.
+On an even deeper level, it is the connection between remote cells and your nervous system.
 Every cell in your body isn’t in direct contact with your nerves, yet every cell knows what to do in order to keep your body in motion.
 Those messages are traveling through this sensory tissue, connecting everything together so that your body's alignment and fluidity are maintained.

-Fascia is important to spreading nutrients to every cell of your body.
-It is also central to the process of removing waste from your cells.
+Fascia is also important to spreading nutrients to every cell of your body, and it is central to the process of removing waste from your cells.

-Healthy babies are born with well-hydrated, flexible tissue that has the ability to stretch and twist as the body moves.
+Healthy babies are born with well-hydrated, flexible fascia that has the ability to stretch and twist as the body moves.
 As we grow older, many things can erode that healthy condition, such as:

 · Poor posture